BigJBehr/Insteon-ESP8266-IoT/README.md

 -	Optional, 3D printer

 ### The Files
+- Insteon
-- Insteon                 This folder has the ESP8266 Arduino source code.
+This folder has the ESP8266 Arduino source code for this project.
+- EagleInsteonBoard.zip
-- EagleInsteonBoard.zip   A zip archive with all the files required to have your own custom circuit boards made.
+  - Zip archive with all the files required to have your own custom circuit boards made.
+- Schematic.pdf
-- Schematic.pdf           A pdf version of the Eagle schematic of my custom circuit board.
+  - Pdf version of the Eagle schematic of my custom circuit board.
-- 3D Printed Parts        This folder contains the OpenScad source file and .stl files for 3D printing all of the case parts.
+- 3D Printed Parts
+  - This folder contains the OpenScad source file and .stl files for 3D printing all of the case parts.
-- Insteon ESP8266 IoT.pdf A pdf file about this project.
+- Insteon ESP8266 IoT.pdf
+  - Pdf file about this project.
 It has pictures of my custom circuit board, BOMs for each build and detailed information on what to change in the source code to configure it for your Insteon devices and home network.